What is biodiversity

 - Species diversity

-- Biodiversity includes the incredible variety of animals, plants, and microorganisms on Earth.
+- The incredible variety of animals, plants, and microorganisms on Earth.

-So far, scientists have identified around 1.75 million species—but estimates range from 3 to 100 million. - Genetic diversity
+Scientists have identified around 1.75 million species — but estimates range from 3 to over 100 million. - Genetic diversity

-- Biodiversity also refers to the genetic differences within and between species.
+- The differences in DNA within and between species.

-Each organism has its own unique genetic makeup—no two individuals in nature are exactly alike. - Ecosystem diversity
+Every organism has a unique genetic makeup — no two individuals in nature are exactly alike. - Ecosystem diversity T

 A precious balance worth protecting